PDC-support/pdc-intro/PITCHME.md

 * Open source, fault-tolerant, and highly scalable cluster management and job scheduling system
   - Allocates access to resources
-  - Provides a framework for monitoring work on the set of allocated nodes
+  - Provides a framework for work monitoring on the set of allocated nodes
   - Arbitrates contention for resources
 ---

-# How is SLURM used at PDC?
+# Types of jobs?

 * **Batch jobs**
   - the user writes a job script indicating the number of nodes, cores, time needed, etc.
-  - the script is submitted to the batch queue.
-SLURM evaluates it, and starts the jobs when it reaches the front of the queue.
+  - the script is submitted to the batch queue
   - The user retrieves the output files once the job is finished
 * **Interactive jobs:**
-  - the user runs a command that allocate interactive resources on a number of cores
+  - the user runs a command that allocates interactive resources on a number of cores
-  - the interactive job awaits in the queue as any other job
+  - this creates an interactive job that awaits in the queue as any other job
   - when the job reaches the front of the queue, the user gets access to the resources and can run commands there

 ---